Towards Understanding the Condensation of Neural Networks at Initial Training: Introduction

 In this work, we show that the condensation at the initial stage is closely related to the multiplicity $p$ at $x=0$, which means the derivative of activation at $x=0$ is zero up to the $(p-1)th$-order and is non-zero for the $p$-th order.
-To verify their relation, we use the common activation function $\mathrm{sigmoid}(x)$, $\mathrm{softplus}(x)$, $\tanh(x)$, which are multiplicity one, and variants of $\tanh(x)$,i.e. $x\tanh(x)$ and $x^2 \tanh(x)$ with multiplicity two and three, for our experiments.
-For comparison, we also show the initial condensation of $\ReLU(x)$, which is studied previously \citep{maennel2018gradient} and has totally different properties at origin compared with $\tanh(x)$.
-Our experiments suggest that the maximal number of condensed orientations is twice the multiplicity of the activation function used in general NNs.
-For finite-width two-layer NNs with small initialization at the initial training stage, each hidden neuron's output in a finite domain around $0$ can be approximated by a $p$-th order polynomial and so is the NN output function.
-Based on the $p$-th order approximation, we show a preliminary theoretical support for condensation by a theoretical analysis for two cases, one is for the activation function of multiplicity one with arbitrary dimension input, which contains many common activation functions, and the other is for the layer with one-dimensional input and arbitrary multiplicity.
-Therefore, small initialization imposes an implicit regularization that restricts the NN to be effectively much narrower neural network at the initial training stage.As commonly used activation functions, such as $\tanh(x)$, $\mathrm{sigmoid}(x)$, $\mathrm{softplus}(x)$, etc., are all multiplicity one, our study of initial training behavior lays an important basis for the further study of implicit regularization throughout the training.
+Many common activation functions, e.g., $\tanh(x)$, $\mathrm{sigmoid}(x)$, $\mathrm{softplus}(x)$, $\mathrm{Gelu}(x)$, $\mathrm{Swich}(x)$, etc, are all multiplicity $p=1$, and $x\tanh(x)$ and $x^2 \tanh(x)$ have multiplicity two and three, respectively.
+Our contribution is summarized as follows: \begin{itemize} \item Our extensive experiments suggest that the maximal number of condensed orientations in the initial training is twice the multiplicity of the activation function used in general NNs.

+\item We present a theory for the initial condensation with small initialization for two cases, one is for the activation function of multiplicity one with arbitrary dimension input, and the other is for the layer with one-dimensional input and arbitrary multiplicity.
+As many common activation functions are multiplicity $p=1$, our theory would be of interest to general readers. \end{itemize}